x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/matching-methods-and-techniques-for-rule-packages-exchange-2013-help.md

 ## The Match element

-The `Match` element is used within the `Pattern` and `Evidence` elements to represents the underlying keyword, regex or function that is to be matched.
+The `Match` element is used within the `Pattern` and `Evidence` elements to represent the underlying keyword, regex or function that is to be matched.
 The definition of the match itself is stored outside of the `Rule` element and is referenced through the `idRef` required attribute.
 Multiple `Match` elements can be included in a Pattern definition which can be included directly in the `Pattern` element or combined using the `Any` element to define matching semantics.

 ```powershell
 <?xml version="1.0" encoding="utf-8"?>